 SumUp Air is a low-cost mobile credit card machine for taxi drivers.

-The card reader connects with a SumUp app on your phone or tablet, using the mobile device’s 3G or 4G network to process payments over the internet.
-The app is very easy to use, with standard features like adding VAT and viewing past transactions.
-You can also send payment links, take QR code payments and more from the app.
+The card reader connects with a SumUp app on your phone or tablet, using the mobile device’s 4G to process payments over the internet.
+The app also lets you send payment links, take QR code payments and more.

 Accepted cards